 Even in the face of adversity, Martha remained optimistic, buoyantly cheerful with a bright and sunny disposition.
 She tended to err on the side of trust to avoid confrontation, especially where Ashley was concerned.
 Kylie had been disappointed too many times to ever take anything at face value.
 People lied.
 They deceived.
 The more honest someone claimed to be, the more leery she became of their intentions, their hidden agendas.
 Those differences had caused a few flare-ups between Kylie and Martha over the years, but somehow it had also created a solid bond between them, tightly-woven with respect, admiration, and unwavering love.

-Martha turned the menu over and studied the list of sandwiches on the back.
+Martha turned over the menu and studied the list of sandwiches on the back.
 “What did you two argue about this time?”

 Kylie shrugged, not in the mood to rehash the night.
 Her gaze drifted to the door.
 “I don’t know why we bothered with tonight.
 It’s pretty obvious she’s not coming.”